mg-delhivery/vehicle-reference-app/README.md

 # **Overview**

-This guide introduces the Vehicle Reference App, using which one can create and manage the lifecycle of the vehicles.
-Vehicle app demonstrates how a developer can build a web app to manage logistics network participants such as Vehicles using the participant service.
-The app also demonstrates integration with [Console](https://docs.getos1.com/docs/console-ui-overview), a workspace using which end customers can access all webapps from a single place.
+The Vehicle Reference app is specially designed to assist developers in creating a web application that can efficiently manage logistics network participants such as vehicles through the participant service.
+Moreover, the app is seamlessly integrated with [Console](https://docs.getos1.com/docs/console-ui-overview), which is a workspace that provides users with access to all your web applications in one place.

 **Note:** Follow the steps below to run the app in your local machine.

 ## **Application Organization**

-The app is organized into two parts as below:
+The app is organized into two parts:

 **1. Front-End Client:** This provides the user interface for the vehicle creation and management.

 **2. Backend Server:** Enables creation, updates, and lifecycle management for Vehicles by using the participant service at the backend.
 The Vehicle object is modeled using the [Participant Service](https://docs.getos1.com/docs/creating-participants).

+# **How to set up**

+Developers need to first register an app in the developer portal and obtain credentials for the app.
+Refer to the [Getting Started with the OS1 Platform](https://docs.getos1.com/docs/getting-started-1#step-4-register-an-app) guide for registering an app and obtaining credentials.

+**Note:** Be sure to select **web app** for the app type.

-## **How to setup the Front-End (Client)**
+## **Setting up the Front-End (Client)**

 Follow the steps below to get started with the front-end client: